National First Ladies Library Be Iconic

 LET OUR AMERICAN ICONS INSPIRE YOUR DESTINY.

 The impact of the First Ladies on our nation is indisputable.
 Their historic firsts set precedents.
 Their selfless dedication to causes larger than themselves creates indelible legacies.
-Our mission is to tell the stories of the profound contributions of these remarkable women and empower a new generation of leaders to follow in their footsteps.
+Our mission is to tell the stories of the profound contributions of these remarkable First Ladies and empower a new generation of leaders to follow in their footsteps.

 Below are some of our First Ladies' important causes.